uport-project/veramo-website/docs/react_native_tutorials/react_native_setup_identifiers.md

 require('crypto')
 ```

-Install all of the pods in your project that came with the new dependencies.
+Install all the pods in your project that came with the new dependencies.

 ```bash
 npx pod-install